rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

 The function called when switch toggles.
-It passes the new value as an argument.
+It passes the new `value` as first argument and `props` as second argument.

 - Type: `Function`
 - Required: No